-Campus Safety and/or KEPT will closely monitor the situation and determine which events and/or services may be limited.
-A RAVE alert will be sent to the campus community with instructions.
+Campus Safety, KEPT and EPART will closely monitor the situation and determine which events and/or services may be limited.
+A RAVE Emergency Alert will be sent to the campus community with instructions.

 DRILLS, EXERCISES, AND TRAINING

 To ensure the College's emergency management plans remain current and actionable, the College will conduct an emergency management exercise at least once annually.
 These exercises may include tabletop drills, emergency operations center exercises, or full-scale emergency response exercises.
 The College conducts after-action reviews of all emergency management exercises.